|John Bryan Allen|

 Feb.
 17, 1801 - The U.S. House of Representatives broke an electoral tie between Thomas Jefferson and Aaron Burr.
 Jefferson was elected president and Burr became vice president.

 Feb.
-17, 1828 – Confederate veteran, farmer and Baptist minister John Bryan Allen of Williams Station in Covington County, Ala. was born at Johnson County, N.C.
+17, 1828 – Confederate officer, farmer and Baptist minister John Bryan Allen of Williams Station in Covington County, Ala. was born at Johnson County, N.C.
 He served as chaplain of the Conecuh Guards before enlisting on March 4, 1862 in Evergreen in Co.
 I of the 29th Alabama Regiment.
 He was elected 2nd Lt. on March 10, 1862, was promoted to 1st Lt. on Aug.
 5, 1863 and was promoted to captain on Nov.
 2, 1864.
 He was killed on Nov.
 30, 1864 during an assault on Union lines at the Battle of Franklin, Tenn.
-He was buried at McGavock Cemetery in Franklin, Tenn.
+He was buried in the Confederate Cemetery in Franklin, Tenn.

 Feb.
 17, 1859 – During the Cochinchina Campaign, the French Navy captured the Citadel of Saigon, a fortress that was manned by 1,000 Nguyễn dynasty soldiers, en route to conquering Saigon and other regions of southern Viet Nam.